Rakish-Labs/imbuejs-color/README.md

 /** Output */
 const rebeccaPurple = rebeccaPurpleRGB.toString() // 'rgb(102, 51, 153)'
 ```
-This returns an instance of the Color class.
-The color transformations listed below also return an instance of the class.

-Once transformed, the `toString()` method may be chained on to get the converted color string.

 #### Color Space Tranformations
 Color space transformations transform a representation of a color in one color space to a representation in another color space (hexadecimal to RGB, for example.